-On June 21st, 2016, Heritage Preservation Services hosted a community consultation meeting for the Kensington Market Heritage Conservation District on Thursday June 21st, 2016, 6:00-8:30PM, at St. Stephen’s Community House, 91 Bellevue Ave, Toronto.
-Presentation materials are available for download.
+On February 9th, 2017, Heritage Preservation Services hosted the second community consultation meeting for the Kensington Market Heritage Conservation District Study at St. Stephen’s Community House, along with the project team led by Taylor Hazell Architects.
+Presentation materials are now available for download.

 Click here to download the presentation.

 Please provide any feedback, questions and comments by February 27th, 2017.

 You can contact the project team at KensingtonMarketHCD@urbanstrategies.com

 You can contact City Staff at Pourya.Nazemi@toronto.ca

 On November 22, 2016, the Kensington Market HCD Stakeholder Advisory Committee met at St. Stephens-in-the-Fields Church for its third meeting.
 The evening was chaired by facilitator, Melanie Hare (Urban Strategies Inc.) with material presented by heritage consultant, Ellen Kowalchuk (Taylor Hazell Architects).

 Click here for an agenda of the meeting.